Epiglottitis is inflammation and swelling of the epiglottis.

 Try to keep your child calm while you’re waiting for medical help.
 When children cry they breathe harder, and this can make any airway blockages worse.
-If you can, calm and reassure your child instead.

-Your child will probably have a breathing tube inserted into her nose to help her breathe.
-She’ll also get antibiotics directly into her vein through a drip.
+In hospital, your child will be admitted to intensive care.
+Your child will probably have a breathing tube inserted into their nose to help them breathe.
+And your child will get antibiotics directly into a vein through a drip.

 You can prevent epiglottitis by having your child immunised against Haemophilus influenzae type b.
 This is commonly called the Hib immunisation and is available to all Australian children through the National Immunisation Program.